 After a brief look into the collegiate church, we return through the Stiftshof back to the market square of St. Lambrecht.
 We took our time for our tour around the Sankt Lambrecht Abbey, enjoyed the views and looked at the interesting places in peace on the way.
 We needed a good hour for this walk.
 If you want to spend more time with the lime tree, you can take a picnic with you.
 The bank under the lime tree is very inviting and offers a beautiful view of the place.
 Or you will then enjoy a sundae in the ice cream parlor on the market square of Sankt Lambrecht.
 Hiking through St. Lambrecht was great fun.
 Do you feel like it?

-The nearest airport is Klagenfurt (70 km).
-Sankt Lambrecht is easily accessible by train (Marienhof train station, 7 km away), the bus (stop in front of the hotel) or the car.
+Book yours here Arrival by plane, bus or train*.
+The nearest airport is in Klagenfurt (70 km).
+Sankt Lambrecht can be easily reached by train (Marienhof train station, 7 km away), bus (bus stop in front of the hotel) or car.

 Other destinations in Styria

 - There are also beautiful hikes around Rein Monastery in Styria

 - In St Lambrecht

 - Im murtal